 - The government departments should construct acceptable multilingual language policies with a time-framed implementation plan.

-- Both the language policy and its implementation plan should be strategically biased towards the development and creation of business spaces for the Indigenous South African official languages.
+- Both the language policy and its implementation plan should be strategically biased toward the development and creation of business spaces for the Indigenous South African official languages.

 - The departments should make solid provisions for enough resources to enable language policy implementation.